 The Internet of Things (AI) and AI can be a game-changer, but they also have their risks.
-Data hacks, cyber-attacks and the sheer volume generated by IoT and AI are just a few examples.
-Organisations should therefore implement IoT/AI in a secure way.
+Data hacks, cyber-attacks, and the sheer volume generated by IoT and AI are just a few examples.
+Organizations should therefore implement IoT/AI in a secure way.

 This technology is undoubtedly on the rise, but there are still drawbacks.
 AI is susceptible to biases by programmers.
 AI could also be used to assist hackers in data breaches.